Dexalot/dexalot-docs/docs/TradePairs.md

 # TradePairs

-*&quot;DEXALOT TEAM&quot;*

-> &quot;TradePairs: a contract implementing the data structures and functions for trade pairs&quot;
+> Implements the data structures and functions for trade pairs

 *For each trade pair an entry is added tradePairMap.
 The naming convention for the trade pairs is as follows: BASEASSET/QUOTEASSET.
 For base asset AVAX and quote asset USDT the trade pair name is AVAX/USDT.
-ExchangeSub needs to have DEFAULT_ADMIN_ROLE on TradePairs It should have EXECUTOR_ROLE on OrderBooks*
+ExchangeSub needs to have DEFAULT_ADMIN_ROLE on TradePairs.
+TradePairs should have EXECUTOR_ROLE on OrderBooks.*

 ## Methods